raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Row 1"/>
     </LMTableView>

-Note that, although this example uses an instance of `UITableViewHeaderFooterView` as a section header view, this is not strictly required.
+Note that, although this example uses an instance of `UITableViewHeaderFooterView` as a header view, this is not strictly required.
 Any `UIView` subclass can be used as a section header.

 The `sectionFooterView` processing instruction assigns a footer view to the current section.
 It corresponds to a call to the `setView:forFooterInSection:` method of `LMTableView`.
 As with header views, footers views are not limited to instances of any particular type; any `UIView` subclass can be used.

 Finally, the `sectionName` processing instruction is used to assign a name to a section.
 It corresponds to a call to the `setName:forSection:` method of `LMTableView`.
-This allows sections to be identified by name rather than index, so they can be added or re-ordered without breaking controller code.
-For example:
+This allows sections to be identified by name rather than index, so they can be added or reordered without breaking controller code; for example:

     <LMTableView style="groupedTableView">
         <?sectionName firstSection?>